 So what are you to do aside from scream?

-That day, says the IRS, is when the online refund tracker will be updated with the bulk of refund information for filers who claimed the EITC and/or ACTC.
+The online refund tracker should soon be updated with the bulk of refund information for filers who claimed the EITC and/or ACTC.

 And while I really, really hate to put yet another damper on your refund tracking enthusiasm, don't be surprised if the tool runs a bit slowly.

 In past years when special circumstances, usually produced when Congress acted on tax laws at the last minute, the swamped online refund tracker ran into some troubles.
 I'm hoping that won't happen this year, but it's better to expect the worse and be pleasantly surprised.

 To take some of the pressure off Where's My Refund?, the IRS reminds taxpayers to only call once a day.
 That's the frequency with which the system will be updated, usually in the evening.

 What not to do: Also, don't bother a real IRS representative with questions about when you might get your refund.
 The story that such calls will speed up your refund delivery is, to borrow a phrase, fake news.

 We're entering the busiest time for the IRS, which means its free telephone assistance hotline is generally jammed with folks seeking help to file their returns.

 The IRS phone representatives do not (emphasis by the IRS) have additional information on refund dates beyond what taxpayers have access to on "Where's My Refund?"
 So don't call the general help line unless you're directed to do so by the refund tool.

 You also might want to check out the common refund myths that are circulating this filing season.
 They will help you get a better handle on what's really happening with your tax return and refund.